 Ancient Kiln Sites

 Ancient pottery traditions come alive at the Archaeological Kiln Sites of Ban Thanon Noi, where centuries-old ceramic production techniques shaped northeastern Thailand’s cultural heritage.
-These remarkable excavated kilns reveal the sophisticated craftsmanship of local artisans who created distinctive earthenware that was traded throughout the region.
-The site offers visitors a rare glimpse into Thailand’s ceramic history, showcasing the evolution of pottery-making methods that influenced generations of craftspeople in Ubon Ratchathani province.
+These remarkable excavated kilns reveal the sophisticated craftsmanship of local artisans who produced Khmer-period glazed stoneware — predominantly brown-glazed, with some green-glazed wares — during roughly the 11th to 13th centuries CE, traded along the Angkorian routes.
+The site offers visitors a rare glimpse into Thailand’s ceramic history, showcasing pottery-making methods that flourished here in Buriram province.

 Weathered brick structures and circular kiln foundations dot the archaeological landscape, each telling stories of ancient firing processes and ceramic innovation.
 You’ll walk among partially restored kilns where clay vessels once transformed under intense heat, observing the ingenious design that allowed for controlled temperature distribution.
 Scattered pottery fragments and ceramic shards provide tangible connections to the past, while informational displays explain the significance of each discovery.
 The earthy scent of clay still seems to linger in the air, and the peaceful rural setting allows you to imagine the busy workshops that once operated here, with smoke rising from active kilns and artisans shaping clay into functional and decorative pieces.